sarahciston/codingcare/posts/0critintro.md

 >"The experience of artists reinforces a point we have each separately argued elsewhere: that abstract ethics conversations are a necessary but not sufficient condition for progressive politics around digital technologies and that everyday digital practice is the terrain around which broader ethical and political ends must be staked out."
 (Stark & Crawford 2019, 452)
 >"artists saw value in reaching shared normative practices through engagement between artists and audiences, suggesting a model for participation and collaboration often missing in other forms of digital research and development.(Stark & Crawford 2019, 45 [@starkWorkArtAge2019]

+>"artists, and artist-activists, have introduced new ways of knowing—ways of apprehending how learning machines learn, and what they do with what they know.
+In the process, they've also initiated learning machines into new ways of doing. [...] artists have shown how we might visualize what is not yet here. [...]
+Artistic practice opens up knowledge systems beyond those canonized in the institutions of the early 21st century. [...] the history of aesthetic practice also contains other histories, and diagrams of other possible futures." [@hakopianInstituteOtherIntelligences2022]

 ### These approaches are entangled

 Dunbar-Hester and others call for interventions that go deeper than training more people in tech jobs, pointing out that this does little to examine the structures that organize and value work sectors out of balance.
 She argues this calls for